‘The godmother of the West Side’: How one Colorado Springs unhoused woman carries a community

 Shepard served 120 days in the El Paso County Jail, with charges stemming from kicking down an elk statue in nearby Manitou Springs.
 He was originally sentenced to two years of probation for the offense, but didn’t comply with a term of his probation, landing him 120 days in jail for the violation.

 Prior to his homelessness, Shepard was stationed at an army base in Oklahoma for nearly five years.
 He came to Colorado Springs by way of a girlfriend who left him after the two settled into town.
-He was granted housing years ago but said he was evicted after his utility bill failed to be paid by the organization responsible for paying it.
+He was granted housing years ago but was evicted after his utility bill failed to be paid by the organization responsible for paying it.
 Shepard said he was never contacted about the need to pay the bill and came home one day to a surprise eviction notice.

 Shepard is still eligible for housing, though he’s never re-applied.
 The process feels too daunting, he said.